richardso21/resume/RSOresume.typ

   - Delivered rapid improvements & bug fixes in a *Knex.js* and *React TypeScript* monorepo, tracked using *Jira Kanban*.

 *Georgia Tech College of Computing* --- _Teaching Assistant_ #h(1fr) 01/2023 -- Present \
-  - Led biweekly lecture sections of a 50-student cohort in CS 2110: Computer Organization & Programming.
+  - Led biweekly lecture sections of a 50-student cohort in Computer Organization & Programming (CS 2110).
   - Mastered and taught the foundations of computer architecture, datapath tracing, *LC-3 assembly*, and the *C language*.
   - Aided 800+ students in course material inquiries and assignment debugging through office hours and student Q&A forms.

 *Union Pacific* --- _Technology Intern_ #h(1fr) 05/2022 -- 08/2022 \
-  - Deployed an internal tool to simulate prices for hypothetical shipments based on past trends; actively used by sales team.
+  - Created and deployed an internal tool in *Angular* to simulate prices for hypothetical shipments based on past trends.
-  - Designed *ML regression* models for such price simulations/estimations using Salesforce CRM Analytics and *XGBoost*.
+  - Designed *ML regression* models for such price simulations/estimations using *Salesforce CRM Analytics* and *XGBoost*.
   - Performed rigorous feature engineering on historical shipment datasets to maximize model accuracy up to 97% \
     and decrease error margins of estimations by 31% versus UP's existing pricing analytics solution.